• Skip to primary navigation

 • Individual Ramekins (.26 quart \ .25 Liter): These are fun for sharing in smaller portion sizes.
 I use four ramekins for quick service and put the leftovers in a small baker, without the breadcrumbs.
 It can be stored in the fridge for another serving later in the week.

-• Baker 2 3/4 quart – 3 1/2 quart: For table service, when I want to employ a pretty dish that doesn’t need to be portable.
+• Baker 2 3/4 quart – 3 1/2 quart: For table service, when I want to serve a pretty dish that doesn’t need to be portable.

 Two photos of cauliflower macaroni and cheese 1. fished dish in a baker.
 2. finished dish in ramekins.

-• Sharp Cheddar Cheese – buy the block and shred it for best melt!
+• Sharp Cheddar Cheese – for an assertive cheesy flavor, buy the block and shred it for best melt!

-• Milk – whole milk or unsweetened homemade cashew milk (it’s something I always have on hand).
+• Milk – use whole milk or unsweetened homemade cashew milk (it’s something I always have on hand) for this recipe.
+Its the base for the cheese to melt in.

-• Sourdough or Whole Wheat Bread Crumbs – DIY for best flavor and texture!
+• Sourdough or Whole Wheat Bread Crumbs – make your own for best flavor and texture!
+I share how to in the recipe notes!

 Four images for baked mac and cheese with cauliflower.
 1. Chopped cauliflower on a cutting board.
 2. Shredded cheddar cheese on a cutting board.
 3. Creamy sauce in a Dutch oven.
 4. Cheese sauce being stirred in a Dutch oven.